17.06.2019 The Residential Market in Sofia in Q1 of 2019 - Increased Activity and Unchanged Prices

 We attribute this to the activity of families looking for a new home for private use.
-They are motivated by the available supply, as well as by the possibilities of buying with bank credit even in newly constructed buildings.
+They are motivated by the available supply, as well as by the possibilities of buying with a mortgage in new residential developments.

-The average area of the purchased dwellings is 89 sq.m. - a growth of about 10 sq.m. compared to the last months of 2018, precisely because of the increased share of the purchased 2-bedroom apartments.
+The average area of the purchased dwellings is 89 sq.m. - a growth of about 10 sq.m. compared to the last months of 2018 which is due to the increased share of the purchased 2-bedroom apartments.

-This year we also see increased interest in gated complexes with private parks, greenery, playgrounds and recreation areas for the residents.
-Great attention is paid to the quality of life, especially when purchasing homes for private use, but the investment interest in such complexes is great as they promise better rent levels and greater sustainability of the investment.
+This year we also see an increased interest in gated complexes with private parks, greenery, playgrounds and recreation areas for the residents.
+Great attention is paid to the quality of life, not only when purchasing homes for own use, but also for investment as they promise better rent levels and greater sustainability of the investment.

 It is also worth to note that buyers tend to compromise and buy housing on the ground or first floor, especially when these homes are in buildings or complexes with controlled access, as these homes are in most cases at lower prices.

-The minor mood at the end of 2018 and the expectations for a decline in market activity quickly retreated to a very positive start in 2019.
+The minor mood at the end of 2018 and the expectations for a decline in market activity quickly retreated to a very positive beginning of 2019.

 The year started with a strong interest from buyers.
 The dynamics of the market during the otherwise traditionally slower winter months was very high.
-It is to be noted that buyers are more prepared to make a purchase decision.
-Some of them have been watching the market for 2-3 years and are now ready to buy their new home.
+It is to be noted that buyers are more prepared to make purchase decisions.
+Some of them have been monitoring the market over the last 2-3 years and are now ready to buy their new home.

-Our expectations of prices retention at the already achieved levels are justified.
-Currently, we have a wide variety and excellent supply of all types of properties, as well as prices that remained practically unchanged in the last 1 year.
+Our expectations of price retention at the already achieved levels are justified.
+Currently, we have a wide variety and excellent supply of all types of properties, as well as prices that remained practically unchanged in the last year.

-At the same time, interest rates have been postponed so far, and analyzes have shown that, even if there is such an increase, it will be in the range of 20-50 BGN per month.
-Buyers have calmed down, and banks continue to lend crediting, and this provides additional incentive to the current demand.
+At the same time, mortgage interest rates increases have been postponed, and analyzes have shown that, even if there is such an increase, it will be in the range of 10-20 Euro per month.
+Buyers have calmed down, and banks continue to expand their lending activities providing additional impulse to the current demand.

-With such a macro framework in the market, our expectations are that 2019 will continue with the same trend to the very end - unchanging prices, available supply, excellent financing opportunities, and a complete sense of maturity and stability of the property market.
+With such a macro framework of the market our expectations are that 2019 will continue with the same trend to the very end - unchanging prices, available supply, excellent financing opportunities, and a sense of maturity and stability of the property market.

 Check our best listings in Sofia